Draxerra/discord-composer-bot/README.md

 ## Prerequisites

-The application requires [Node.js](https://nodejs.org/en/download/), [ffmpeg](https://ffmpeg.org/download.html) and [Timidity++](https://sourceforge.net/projects/timidity/).
-You'll need to ensure all of these are available on your path environment variable.
+The application requires [Node.js](https://nodejs.org/en/download/), [ffmpeg](https://ffmpeg.org/download.html), [Timidity++](https://sourceforge.net/projects/timidity/) and [MuseScore](https://musescore.org/en/download) You'll need to ensure all of these are available on your path environment variable.

 Fill out the config in `config.sample.json` and rename it to `config.json`.
 The settings will be determined by this file.

-Place all your soundfonts in the `src/soundfonts` directory.
-Some basic soundfonts can be found [here](http://freepats.zenvoid.org/).
-Currently only .sf2 files are supported.
+Place your general midi soundfont in the `src/soundfonts` directory.

 Once cloned, run the following command in the root directory:
 ```